antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 #### **Train and test with zero/twelve**
 Training Data Accuracy: 100%
 Testing Data Accuracy: 88.88%

+Compared to the test with student speakers who only said "twelve", the "zero" test was more accurate due to

 ### **Test 10b: Five/Eleven system**
 #### **Train and test with five**